-1. INTRODUCTION TO OBSTETRICS AND GYNECOLOGY.
+- 1. Introduction to Obstetrics and Gynecology.
 A series of lectures and demonstrations emphasizing the fundamentals of anatomy and physiology concerned with reproduction in the female.
 This course is presented as the groundwork for clinical obstetrics and gynecology.
 Two hours a week during the spring quarter of the second year.
-Dr. Noyes and Staff.
+Dr. Noyes and Staff. - 2.
+CLINICAL OBSTETRICS.

-2. OBSTETRICS.
-A series of lectures and discussions during the third year on the treatment of abnormal labor as well as the pathology of pregnancy.
-One hour a week during fall, winter, and spring quarters.
-Dr. Noyes and Staff.

-3. CLINICAL OBSTETRICS.
 During one half of the quarter the students study the patients on the obstetrical wards.
 During this period students are required to serve as clinical clerks to the obstetrical patients in the Hospital and take part in their delivery under supervision of the staff.
-They also have daily ward rounds with various members of the visiting staff, where cases are discussed and demonstrations on the manikin are carried out.
+They also have ward rounds with various members of the visiting staff, where cases are discussed and demonstrations on the manikin are carried out.
 All students are required to have assisted in a specified number of deliveries in the Hospital before graduation.
-Dr. Noyes and Staff.

-4. GYNECOLOGY.
-A course of lectures, recitations, and assigned reading will be given to third-year students.
+Dr. Noyes and Staff. - 3.
+GYNECOLOGY.
+A course of lectures and assigned reading will be given to third-year students.
 In this course the more important topics of gynecology are covered.
 One hour a week during the winter and spring quarters of the third year.
-Dr. Noyes, Dr. Burch, and Staff.

-5. CLINICAL GYNECOLOGY.
-The fourth-year students are assigned to all gynecology patients who come to the outpatient department for service.
+Dr. Noyes, Dr. Burch, and Staff. - 4.
+CLINICAL GYNECOLOGY.
+The fourth-year students are assigned to all gynecology patients who come to the outpatient department.
 The student assigned to a particular case then follows that case as long as is necessary in the gynecology clinic or other appropriate clinics.
 In addition to this, there is a series of 40 one-hour teaching sessions held for one-fourth of the class at a time on clinical gynecological subjects in the outpatient department.
 Special emphasis is placed on diagnosis, and an attempt is made to train the student in those phases of the subject with which the practitioner of medicine should be familiar.
 Each student gets approximately 100 hours of instruction per year.
 Dr. Noyes and Staff.

-6. OBSTETRICAL AND GYNECOLOGICAL PATHOLOGY.
-A series of laboratory exercises, in which the gross and microscopic characteristics of the more important obstetrical and gynecological conditions are demonstrated.
+5. OBSTETRICAL AND GYNECOLOGICAL PATHOLOGY.
+A series of laboratory exercises in which the gross and microscopic characteristics of the more important obstetrical and gynecological conditions are demonstrated.
 Twenty-four hours of instruction are given to each fourth-year student during the year.
-Dr. Parker and Staff.
+Dr. Parker, Dr. Thomison (Department of Pathology) and Staff.

 303-304.
-MAMMALIAN REPRODUCTION.
+Mammalian Reproduction.
 A comprehensive, multidisciplinary study in the biology of mammalian reproduction covering gametogenesis, gamete transport, fertilization and implantation.
 Development and function of the placenta, of the pregnant uterus, partuition and lactation, and the effect of pregnancy on maternal physiology.
 Emphasis will be placed on morphology, endocrinology, genetics, effects of ionizing radiation, and immunochemistry.
 This course is presented as a fundamental aspect of biologic science rather than as a medical specialty, consisting of two hours of lecture and one three hour laboratory, and is open to all graduate students.
 Hours by arrangement.
 Drs.
-Glasser, Clewe, Dickmann, Harrington.
+Glasser, Clewe, Dickmann, Harrington, Soupart, and Orgebin-Crist.